flynx/XMPGen/README.rst

 * *There are multiple occurances of RAW files with the same name in a directory tree.*

-  Here we will determine which is the target by closeness to the preview in the topology. e.g. if we are processing a large archive all at once preview directories usually are in the same sub-tree as their corresponding RAW files.
+  Here, we will determine which is the target by closeness to the preview in the topology. e.g. if we are processing a large archive all at once, preview directories usually are in the same sub-tree as their corresponding RAW files.